-The Company aims to drill for Coal Seam Gas upon completion of the seismic program.
-They aim to develop a commercial Coal Seam Gas resource within the Irwin river coal measures if they identify economic reserves of Coal Seam Gas.
-The Management team is focused and aims to fast track development of the Coal Seam Gas project to take advantage of the WA domestic market.
-Dynasty has a part to play in the WA gas shortage.
+Dynasty aims to drill for coal seam gas upon completion of the seismic program.
+They aim to develop a commercial coal seam gas resource within the Irwin river coal measures.
+The Management team is focused and aims to fast track development of the coal seam gas project to take advantage of the WA domestic market.